issessions/Hosted-Challenge-Dev/readme.md

 A **multi-connection challenge** requires two or more web requests or multiple TCP connections to solve.
 We must ensure that the player connects back to the same replica in a multi-connection challenge.

 For example, a web-based challenge that does not keep session information is likely a single-connection challenge.
 But a web-based challenge that sets a cookie in the user's browser is likely a multi-connection challenge.
-Similarly, a challenge that requires the player to SSH into a Debian box once is a single-connection challenge but if the player MUST exit and reconnect, as another user or the same user, to solve the challenge, then this is a multi-connection challenge.
+Similarly, a challenge that requires the player to SSH into a Debian box once is a single-connection challenge but if the player MUST exit and reconnect, either manually or programmatically, to solve the challenge, then this is a multi-connection challenge.

 Challenge developers must identify their challenges as either single-connection or multi-connection as this will determine what Kubernetes resources are required.

+### Rules of Thumb

+Rule of Thumb #1: it is best to assume that all web-based challenge are multi-connection.
+Rule of Thumb #2: most TCP-based (netcat, ssh, telnet) challenges will likely be single-connection challenges.
+However, to be safe, ask yourself the following question: does the player ever need to disconnect from the challenge and reconnect to it in order to solve it?

 ### Example #1: Provisioning Kubernetes Resources for a Single-Connection Challenge